ashwinerve2/My-web-project/Project Phases/Phase 3 (Improvements).md

 - **Copy Button Feedback**: Added visual feedback to the copy buttons to indicate successful copying.
 - **Layout Adjustments**: Combined and clearly separated the converter and calculator sections for simplicity and ease.
 - **Styling Enhancements**: Applied consistent styling to headings and links to create a cohesive look.
+- **Testing**: Successfully tested core functions and interactions with Jest and Playwright.
+Manually tested for confirmations.

 ### Challenges